NorwegianRefugeeCouncil/core-uganda-pilot/docs/CONTRIBUTING.md

 _Everything_ goes through PRs, no commits to main!

-When starting on an issue, create a branch from `main` and give it a descriptive name starting with the issue number. ie `COR-455 Fix broken everything`
+When starting on an issue, create a branch from `main` and give it a descriptive name starting with the issue number. ie `COR-455-Fix_everything`